-This paper investigated the extent to which packaging stocks are a hedge against the expected and unexpected components of inflation in Nigeria over the period 2000-2011.
+This paper investigated the extent to which petroleum marketing stocks are a hedge against the expected and unexpected components of inflation in Nigeria over the period 2000-2011.
 Our analysis focused on the most active stocks in one of the most successful and vibrant industrial sectors in the Nigerian stock market.
-The stocks of packaging sector are actively traded on the NSE.
-Given the high inflation rate within the period, 2000-2011, we attempted to test the inflation potential of the equities of the packaging sub-sector of the Nigerian Stock Exchange.
+The stocks of petroleum marketing sector are actively traded on the NSE.
+Given the high inflation rate within the period, 2000-2011, we attempted to test the inflation potential of the equities of the petroleum marketing sub-sector of the Nigerian Stock Exchange.
 The Fischer's model and regression analysis were employed as tools to capture the hedging potentials of the subject stocks.
-With the Fischer's model, and based on enterprise return on shareholders' funds, on the average, only Bagco (19.28%) and Beta Glass (1.51%) provided reasonable and marginal real return on equity.
-From the perspective of dividend and capital gain yields, all except Bagco depicted on the average positive real return hence positive hedge against actual inflation.
-Under the index of dividend yield, all of the subject-stocks have no inflation-hedging capacity as they all have perverse hedge.
-Assessment based solely on capital gain yields shows that the returns on equity on average yielded positive real returns from all the stocks for the 12-year period, except in the Bagco and Beta Glass stocks.
-This shows that capital gain can be a good hedge against inflation in real term and this may explain investors' general target to buy stocks with tendency for price appreciation.
+With the Fischer's model, and based on enterprise return on shareholders' funds, on the average, Mobil, Total and Conoil generated positive real return on equity in all the 12-year period to make the best first, second and third stocks in this sector respectively with reasonably substantial positive real return.
+From the perspective of dividend and capital gain yields, all the stocks made positive real return which shows that total return is a good hedge against actual inflation in the petroleum marketing sector.
+Assessment of inflation hedging based on dividend paid using before and after tax bases reported negative hedge against inflation.
+Assessment based solely on capital gain yields shows that the returns on equity on average yielded positive real returns from all the stocks just like what obtained under the total return.

-The theoretical expectation is that a positive relationship exists between equity stock returns and inflation since equity stock represents residual claims on the firm's assets.
-A large body of evidence indicates that the stock market tends to perform poorly during inflationary periods.
+From Nwude and Herbert (2013), the theoretical expectation is that a positive relationship exists between equity stock returns and inflation since equity stock represents residual claims on the firm's assets.
+A large body of evidence indicates that the stock market tends to perform poorly during inflationary periods (Barnes et al, 1999).
 Other notable studies found negative relationship between equity returns and inflation.
 Thus, contrary to the generally held belief, the empirical literature shows that there is a negative relation between stock returns and inflation, implying therefore that common stocks do not possess inflation-hedging properties.
-Earlier studies by Wurtzebach et al. (1991) and Brueggeman, Chen and Thibodean (1992) showed that the extent of inflation hedging is a function of the degree of the inflation, that is, whether high or low.